 Are you writing a good book?

-Sometimes, the fear that your book won’t be any good is just that: a fear.
+Sometimes, the fear that your book isn’t any good is just that: a fear.
 But sometimes you intuitively know your idea is flawed or not working in some way.
-Before you go any further, you need to work out whether you’re experiencing fear or whether your concern about you are writing a good book has some foundation in reality.

 - ‘Nobody will want to read what I have to say about this.’